NervanaSystems/ngraph/doc/sphinx/source/install.rst

 flag in this case, because the prebuilt tarball supplied on llvm.org is not compatible with a gcc 4.8-based build.)

-Support for macOS is limited; see the `macOS development`_ section for details.

 Installation Steps
 ==================